JosephKevin/data_engineer/sql/README.md

 1. customer_id of orders table has a foreign key with reference to customer_id in the customers table.

 ## Solutions Explanation:
-Please check the solutions.sql file for the queries

 1. Steps:
 ⋅⋅1.
 Inner join customers and orders table on customer_id.
 ⋅⋅2.
 Group by name and use MAX(order_date) to get the latest order date.